ctesta-oneillmsft/asa-vtd/README.md

 1. Sign in into the [Power BI Portal](https://powerbi.microsoft.com/) using your Azure credentials.

 2. From the hamburger menu select **Workspaces** to access the list of workspaces available to you.
-Select your workspace.
+Select your workspace, which **has the same name as your Azure resource group** (eg. `synapse-in-a-day-demos`).

     ![The workspaces button from the hamburger menu is selected to list workspaces available.](media/powerbi_workspace_selection.png)